andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

     })
   })();

 It works!
-The line `document.addEventListener('DOMContentLoaded')` is also gone; previously, it was required as the JavaScript would not have worked if it was executed before the elements were part of the document.
-However, now it doesn't matter - the JavaScript can be executed before or after those elements exist, and will start working after it executes.
-Success!
+The user can rearrange the items how they wish and the click will work just fine.
+Notice the line `document.addEventListener('DOMContentLoaded')` is also gone.
+Previously, it was required but now it doesn't matter - the JavaScript can be executed before or after those elements exist, and will work anytime after it has been executed.

 This can be applied to even more complex examples.
-Quite often some sort of complex initialisation is required with a JavaScript class; doing that on every click is needlessly expensive.
-An excellent solution is used by `the Bootstrap library`_ - the JavaScript is initialised in the click handler and the result stored on the element in `Element.dataset`.
-The click handler also checks to see whether the plugin has previously been initialised, and skips initialisation where it is pointless.
+Quite often some sort of complex initialisation is required with a JavaScript class and doing that on every event is needlessly expensive.
+An example of this complexity is simulated below, where every click event handler sleeps for three seconds before alerting:

-An example of this is below:

 ..
 Code:: JavaScript